Bow Valley Wildlife

 Fall sees diminishing daylight hours and warm days, with cooling evening winds.
 Average temperatures are dropping, but the highs remain well above freezing and lows hover right around the freezing point.

 Although it can and does snow at any time of the year, the snow that falls in November usually stays for the winter.
 The average temperature during the winter months is around -12º C (6º F); however it is not unusual to have a two-week cold snap during December or January where temperatures plummet into the -30º C (-22º F) range.

 Fortunately, Canmore regularly enjoy a pleasant winter weather phenomenon called a Chinook.
 The warm winds of the Chinook produce spring-like temperatures in a matter of hours, and the moderating influence can last for days or even weeks.

 Spring (April - June)

 The UV rating for Canmore is usually high to extremely high throughout the year.
 Because of the altitude and the sun's angle of incidence in this section of the world, people's skin tends to burn much faster than usual.
-You really must use sunscreen, a shade hat, and sunglasses, to avoid sunburn.
+You should use sunscreen, a shade hat, and sunglasses to avoid sunburn.